Jeremy Eierman

-Jeremy Austin Eierman (born September 10, 1996) is an American professional baseball shortstop in the Oakland Athletics organization.
+Jeremy Austin Eierman (born September 10, 1996) is an American professional baseball shortstop who is a free agent.
 He played college baseball for the Missouri State Bears.

 Amateur career

 Eierman attended Warsaw High School in Warsaw, Missouri, and played on their baseball team.
 As a senior, he batted .542 with eight home runs, 33 RBIs, and 18 stolen bases in 26 games.
 He was also named Missouri's Gatorade Baseball Player of the Year as a senior.
 After graduating in 2015, he enrolled at Missouri State University where he played college baseball.

 As a freshman in 2016 for the Bears, Eierman started in 59 games at shortstop and batted .296 while slugging .504 with nine home runs and 48 RBIs, earning him a spot on the Louisville Slugger All-American Freshman team.
 In his 2017 sophomore season, he started all 63 of Missouri State's games and slashed .313/.431/.675 with 23 home runs, 68 RBIs, 15 doubles, and 17 stolen bases.
 After the season, he was named to the All-Missouri Valley First Team.
 He was also named a first team All-American by D1Baseball and Perfect Game.
 In 2016 and 2017, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.

 Eierman was named to Collegiate Baseball's 2018 preseason All-American team and to the Missouri Valley Conference 2018 preseason first team, along with being selected as a preseason first team All-American shortstop by both D1Baseball and Perfect Game prior to the 2018 season.
 He was named to the All-Missouri Valley Second Team.
 He ended 2018, his junior year, batting .287 with ten home runs, 49 RBIs, and 21 stolen bases in 56 games.